crazyhottommy/DNA-seq-analysis/vcf_and_bedpe_sv_format.md

 some notes from [Colby Chiang](https://github.com/hall-lab/svtools/issues/104):

+Hi, Thanks for making this useful tool.
+I am using vcfToBedpe to convert vcf from lumpy.
+The resulting bedpe files in column 9 and 10 have strandness info "+" "-" what does exactly those strandness tell us? for translocations (BND), I found there are 4 different combinations of the strandness. for deletions, it is always+ - for inversions, it is always + + for duplications, it is always - +

+Thanks very much!
+Ming

 >BND is a catch-all for a generic breakpoint, so you can't assume all to be translocations

 >When LUMPY reports a BND with both sides on the same chromsome, it is indicating misoriented reads (++ or --).
 When we see reciprocal evidence (both ++ and -- from the same event), LUMPY calls this an inversion.
 Howevere, when only one of these orientations are observed, it is designated a BND.
 Some of these "one-sided inversion" BNDs might be true inversions where we miss one of the sides, and others may be parts of complex variants or artifacts.